uzh-bf/gbl-uzh/README.md

 The `gbl-uzh` project consists of two key components:

-- The `GBL Website` (located in the `website` directory), a Next.js web application that summarizes all of the outputs of our project on a single platform.
+- The `GBL Website` (located in the `apps/website` directory), a Next.js web application that summarizes all of the outputs of our project on a single site.
 The `GBL Website` is hosted publicly on <https://www.gbl.uzh.ch>.
 - The `GBL Knowledge Base` (located in the `kb` directory as a Git submodule), an [Obsidian](https://obsidian.md/) knowledge graph that contains the knowledge on gamification and game-based learning that we gather and curate throughout this and other projects.
 The knowledge base also serves as a Content Management System (CMS) for the `GBL Website`.
 The `GBL Knowledge Base` is publicly accessible on <https://www.gbl.uzh.ch/kb>.

-Future components include technical frameworks for building learning games, as well as other resources that support the development workflow.
+- The `GBL Advisor` (located in the `apps/advisor` directory), an advisory wizard for getting started in the space of Game-Based Learning as a teacher.
+The advisor is built on the Twinery text-based serious game engine.
+- The `GBL Platform` (located in the `packages/platform` directory), a code framework for building round-based simulations with Next.js and React.

 ## Contributing